leosocy/RobustPalmRoi/README.md

 Some *tips* for capturing palms on mobile phones:

 1. Five fingers open.
-1. Capture the whole palm.
+1. Take the whole palm.
 1. As much light as possible.

 ## Installation